marshallward/f90nml/README.rst

 ``f90nml`` is a Python module and command line tool that provides a simple interface for the reading, writing, and modifying Fortran namelist files.

-A namelist file is parsed and converted into an ``Namelist`` object, which behaves like a standard Python ``dict``.
+A namelist file is parsed and converted into a ``Namelist`` object, which behaves like a Python ``dict``.
 Values are converted from Fortran data types to equivalent primitive Python types.

 The command line tool ``f90nml`` can be used to modify individual values inside of a shell environment.
 It can also be used to convert the data between